COVID-19 Information and Checklist on Pandemic Child Care

 Parents who find safe and healthy alternative child care options during the pandemic should do so as soon as possible to keep children out of group settings.
 Parents should not leave children with an elderly person, because this population is at higher risk of serve complications from COVID-19

 Centers are required to submit an application for a temporary pandemic child care center license to ODJFS and meet licensing requirements.
 For an application and additional information, please visit http://jfs.ohio.gov/cdc/CoronavirusAndChildcare or call 1-877-302-2347 option 4.

 - There should be no more than six children in a class/room.

 - Ratios must be kept at one teacher to no more than six children.

-- Children whose parents who have the same employer should be kept together whenever possible.
+- Whenever possible, children whose parents have the same employer should be kept together.

 - There should be limited use of shared space or mixing of groups.

 - If shared space is used, a rigorous cleaning schedule must be in place.

 - Parent interaction should be limited at drop off and pickup.

 Ohio Department of Health Director Amy Acton, M.D., MPH, strongly recommends that all operating child care programs also take the following actions: